 TGbf Editor: Change the text in P120L243 (first sentence of 9.4.2.323) as follows:

 The DMG Sensing Beam Descriptor element contains a set of descriptors of the beam patterns.
+The DMG Sensing Beam Descriptor element is present at frames in which the DMG Sensing Capabilities element (see 9.4.2.322 DMG Sensing Capabilities element) is present.
 The number